 Columbia State Historic Park Vacation Cottages

 Formerly Ghiorso Bungalow, built in the 1920s by Italian-American grocery-store owner Jerome Ghiorso [geeyor-saw] on the site of an 1850s French Drug Store, this all-the-amenities bungalow is just up the street from the St. Charles Saloon.
 It features an enclosed front porch, two bed rooms, a full bath and kitchen, comfy living room, enclosed rear porch dining area, a backyard barbecue and picnic table.
 You’ll need to book early for weekends and special events.

-Built around 1870 in the historic French and Chinese part of historic Columbia by mine owner Howard Hanson, this charming one-bedroom cottage is across the street from the Claverie-Old Chinese Store Ruins on north Main Street, next door to the Ghiorso Bungalow.
+Formerly Hanson House, built around 1870 in the historic French and Chinese part of historic Columbia by mine owner Howard Hanson, this charming one-bedroom cottage is across the street from the Claverie-Old Chinese Store Ruins on north Main Street, next door to the Ghiorso Bungalow.
 It has a cozy living-dining room, a fully-equipped kitchen, a private bedroom with a queen size bed and step-down bathroom, a small rear addition suitable for stowing bicycles, and it has a fenced yard.
 Couples who reserve this romantic hideaway will enjoy the options of dining in or sampling the eight places that serve food within easy walking distance.